Tenzin Ösel Hita: Personal development

 In November 2019, Hita showed his commitment to supporting the UK Daily Mirror's "Million Trees" Campaign, along with the 14th Dalai Lama and Hollywood legend Richard Gere.
+Tree planting has always been one of Osel’s passions and dreams.
+In January 2020, Osel formally launched the Global Tree Initiative through a WhatsApp chat group.
+People from around the world joined and various committees were established to handle different tasks.
+The goal was set to collect 100,000 tree plantings to offer to the Dalai Lama on July 6, 2020, to celebrate his 85th birthday.

-Resumption of his vocation
+Documentaries

 A documentary about Hita's life, called The Reluctant Lama, was broadcast on BBC Radio 4 on 28 September 2012.
 The documentary was produced by Beth O'Dea and presented by Jolyon Jenkins.

-A documentary series about Hita's life, called Osel, was releases on HBO Max in 2022.
+A documentary series about Hita's life, called Osel, was released on HBO Max in 2022.